-Paul D. Quinlan is a Managing Director and Chief Financial Officer of Blackstone Real Estate.
-He is also the CFO of Blackstone Mortgage Trust, a NYSE listed REIT.
-Mr. Quinlan was previously the CFO for Blackstone Real Estate Debt Strategies.
+Paul D. Quinlan is a Managing Director and Chief Financial Officer of Blackstone Real Estate based in New York.
+Mr. Quinlan was previously the CFO for Blackstone Real Estate Debt Strategies and BXMT.
 Prior to this, he was a member of Blackstone Finance, where he served as Head of Financial Planning & Business Development, with oversight of management and public reporting, as well as strategic acquisitions.
 Mr. Quinlan also served as the CFO for Blackstone Advisory Partners L.P.
 Prior to joining Blackstone in 2010, Mr. Quinlan worked at Bank of America Merrill Lynch, focusing on strategic corporate M&A and private equity investments.
-Mr. Quinlan received a B.S. in Finance cum laude from Georgetown University and an M.B.A. with distinction from the NYU Stem School of Business.
+Mr. Quinlan received a B.S. in Finance cum laude from Georgetown University and an M.B.A. with distinction from the NYU Stern School of Business.